• Art Magazine

 Photo by Meghna R @darkandflawed, via Unsplash

-The New Femininity: Deconstruction and Revaluation
+The new femininity: Deconstruction and re-evaluation

-Between memories and innovation: Fashion time travel
+Between memories and innovation: A fashion time travel experience

-“High-Fashion Frump” and the Revolt Against the Algorithm
+“High-Fashion Frump” and the revolt against the algorithm

 The new darkness: Gothic movements

-Prada revived its legendary bowling bag
+Prada revived its iconic bowling bag

-Creative upheavals: The changing landscape of designers
+Creative upheavals: The landscape of designers is changing

 The power of brands in the digital age